-Note that a clever party could smash the skulls of Windwraiths before they are disturbed.
-A Windwraith with a smashed skull will not attack, though it will take coordination to smash all of the skulls at once (if there are sufficient player characters) and an attack roll against Armour Class 5 (14) is needed.
+A clever party could smash the skulls of Windwraiths before they are disturbed.
+A Windwraith with a smashed skull will not attack, though it will take coordination to smash all of the skulls at once (if there are sufficient player characters) and an attack roll against AC 5 (14) is needed.

-Windwraiths

-Type: Undead Armour Class 0 (19) Hit Dice 3 Hit Point 9, 10, 13, 7, 8 Attack: Spectral Claw (d8) Saving Throw 14 Special: Undead, Only harmed by magic weapons and magical attacks.
+Windwraiths AC 0 (19) HD 3 HP 9, 10, 13, 7, 8 Attack: Spectral Claw (d8) Special: Undead, Only harmed by magic weapons and magical attacks.
 Move: Fly 24 Challenge Level/XP: 5/240

-3,4: CHANGING ROOMS:
+3,4: Changing Rooms

 In both of these small chambers are wardrobes hung with the dark green robes once worn by the priests of Orlusz.
 In room 4, at the bottom of the wardrobe, are several dead rats.
-Four of the robes are made of silk, and are still in good condition, being worth 50gp each.
+Three of the robes are made of silk, and are still in good condition, being worth 50 gp each.